-- Students applying for transfer to the College of Mount St. Joseph must follow the admission procedures.
+- Students applying for transfer to Mount St. Joseph University must follow the admission procedures.
 Official college transcripts from all schools attended must be sent directly from the previously attended college(s) to the Office of Admission.

 - Transfer courses are evaluated in the Office of Admission for acceptance of core curriculum requirements and general elective credit.
 The Academic Departments determine the applicability of transfer courses to program requirements.

 - Currently enrolled Mount students considering coursework at other institutions should consult with their academic advisor and the Transfer Credit Analyst in the Academic Advising and Resource Center before enrolling in courses elsewhere.

 - A maximum of 90 semester hour credits from regionally accredited institutions will be transferred to the University.

 - Transfer credit from quarter-system institutions will be converted to semester hours.
 A 3-quarter-hour class equates to 2 semester hours and may satisfy a Mount core requirement.
 A 4- or 5-quarter-hour science class with a lab component equates to 2.5 or 3 semester hours and may fulfill the Mount core science requirement.